 - TRIAL BRIEFS: Trial briefs must be filed in all cases.
-Refer to Scheduling Orders for specific requirements.
+Two paper judge's copies should be delivered to chambers no later than seven days prior to the scheduled trial date.
 Be sure to identify uncontested issues.

 - SETTLEMENTS: Settlements may be placed on the record by notifying the court clerk and requesting a time for hearing.
 No written motion is required.